simonesinagra/casting-agency-api/backend/README.md

 The **Casting Assistant** is the most basic role with read-only access to the data.

 - **Permissions**:
-  - View details of actors.
+  - `get:actors`: View details of actors.
-  - View details of movies.
+  - `get:movies`: View details of movies

 - **Use Case**: This role is ideal for someone who needs to access information about actors and movies without the ability to modify or delete any data.
 For example, this could be an intern or a researcher who needs to review the existing records.